 Yes, you can apply online.
 You'll need your NI number, an email address and mobile phone number, proof of address for the last 6 months and your nominated bank account details.

-We can only accept Lifetime ISA transfers into new Nottingham Building Society Lifetime ISAs, if you already have a Lifetime ISA with us, we are unable to accept your Lifetime ISA transfer in request.
+We can only accept Lifetime ISA transfers into new online Nottingham Building Society Lifetime ISAs, if you already have a Lifetime ISA with us, we are unable to accept your Lifetime ISA transfer in request.
 You must be aged between 18-39 years old prior to completing your Lifetime ISA transfer in request to us.
-Lifetime ISA transfers in are only permitted for our online Lifetime ISAs only, you cannot complete a Lifetime ISA transfer in request via our branches.

 We only accept transfers in from a single Lifetime ISA provider (multiple Lifetime ISA transfers in are not permitted).
 When transferring your Lifetime ISA to us, we only accept all of your Lifetime ISA funds from your existing Lifetime ISA provider, partial transfers are not permitted.